What interests us the most when we put our site on the internet? How users will find it. We want it to be visible, but it is not our decision to make.

-- Investigating loss of rankings due to the index bloats
+- Investigating the loss of rankings due to the index bloats.

-- Monitoring errors that waste GoogleBot budget and provide bad user experience
+- Monitoring errors that waste GoogleBot budget and provide a bad user experience.

 This post will focus on the very first point of the list above, as I believe it gives the most surprising and useful results for SEOs.

 You CAN optimize the GoogleBot crawl budget, so you SHOULD take advantage of it.

 As some of us know, the GoogleBot crawl budget is limited.
 When it crawls low-quality pages on your website (there could be many reasons for that), the number of crawls per valuable page can decrease.
 GoogleBot assesses your site on the basis of what it crawls.
 The conclusion is simple – a badly allocated GoogleBot budget can lead to visibility loss due to the Panda algorithm.

 One more important issue – GoogleBot indexes what it crawls.
 If it crawls low-quality pages (404 errors, duplicated URLs, sorting that doesn’t add a new value, etc.) and they are indexable – it will index them.
 Do you want the users to go there instead of your main landing pages?